adobe/react-native-acpcore/README.md

 ### [Core](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core)
 ##### Initializing the SDK:

 Initializing the SDK should be done in native code, documentation on how to initalize the SDK can be found [here](https://aep-sdks.gitbook.io/docs/getting-started/get-the-sdk#2-add-initialization-code).
+The linked documentation initalizes the User Profile extension which is not required, however if you are interested in the User Profile extension for React Native you can find it [here](https://www.npmjs.com/package/@adobe/react-native-acpuserprofile).

 After you have added the initialization code to your app, be sure to set the SDK wrapper type to React Native before you start the SDK.